-Want to ensure you see every great domestic flight deal and story we post?
-Sign up for the Daily Beat, and it will hit your inbox every day!
+Want to start getting international flight deals and ensure you see every great domestic fare and story we post?
+Sign up for the Daily Beat, and it will hit your inbox!

 Get the Best Flight Deals

 Every single day, we post a handful of dirt-cheap domestic fares from across the nation.
-You’ll also see the occasional international fare.
+If you sign up for the Daily Beat, we also occasionally send out great international flight deals that can save you $500 or more.
 If you’re looking to save on travel, hop on some of these deals!

-But if you want the cheapest international flight deals to Europe, Asia, South America, Australia, and Africa (plus Hawaii and Alaska), you need to sign up for our Thrifty Traveler Premium service.
+But if you want the cheapest international flight deals to Europe, Asia, South America, Australia, and Africa (plus Hawaii and Alaska), you need to upgrade to our Thrifty Traveler Premium service.

 For just $40 a year, you’ll get 1-3 cheap international fares in your inbox every single day, saving you $250 to $500 or sometimes much more from the normal price.
 Here’s a look at what you get with a Premium membership: